ConX/drpt/README.md

   - Scaling: By default all columns are Min/Max scaled
     - `disable-scaling`: Can be used to disable scaling for all columns
     - `skip-scaling`: By default all columns are Min/Max scaled, except those excluded (`skip-scaling`)
+  - `sort-by`: Sort rows by the listed columns
   - `rename`: Column renaming

 All column definitions above support [regular expressions](https://docs.python.org/3/library/re.html#regular-expression-syntax).